tc39/proposal-record-tuple/README.md

 ### Const expressions and declarations

-We define _ConstExpression_ by using the `const` modifier in front of otherwise normal expressions and declarations.
+We define _ConstExpression_ by using the `#` modifier in front of otherwise normal expressions and declarations.

 _ConstExpression_: